sonukapoor/sonukapoor/README.md

 I regularly write about **Angular**, **performance optimization**, and **JavaScript** best practices.

+- _Coming soon: The Myth of 'Fix Later': Why Writing the Best Code Now is Essential_
+  In this article, we explore how the pressure to meet deadlines leads to shortcuts like "TODO" comments, which may seem harmless but can have long-term negative effects on the project and team.

+- _Coming soon: Custom Validators with ControlValueAccessor in Angular: Ensuring Robust Form Validations_
+  This article expands on managing the disabled property with ControlValueAccessor by exploring custom validators for Angular Reactive Forms to enhance flexibility and security.

 - 📝 [Mastering Angular: Dynamic Disabled States with Reactive Forms and ControlValueAccessor](https://dev.to/this-is-angular/mastering-angular-dynamic-disabled-states-with-reactive-forms-and-controlvalueaccessor-3nfj)
    This article covers how to use custom reactive forms with the ControlValueAccessor to disable controls.